 The Canadian Air Transport Security Authority (CATSA), which is responsible for screening passengers at all Canadian airports, urges you to proceed to your pre-boarding screening checkpoint (A or C, as specified on your boarding pass) as soon as possible.
 Waiting time is generally longer at busy hours of the day (early in the morning and in mid-afternoon).
-If you have signed up for SecurXpress service, proceed to the checkpoint at your scheduled time.

 So that the screening process goes as smoothly as possible, make sure you do not have any prohibited items, as determined by CATSA, on your person or in your luggage.
 You will also save time by either not wearing any metallic objects, or placing such objects in your carry-on luggage before lining up.